Methodology

 Use of the Expert Edition should also form part of a comprehensive, risk-based compliance programme along with additional indicators and procedures relevant to the organisation's specific needs.

-Adjustment to reflect the progress of grey-listed jurisdictions
+Reflecting the progress of grey-listed jurisdictions

 For example, before being placed on the grey list, a Caribbean country was assessed as having the lowest score (0) in six of the FATF's 11 effectiveness criteria.
 After being removed from the grey list, the methodology assumes it has now achieved a moderate level (1) of effectiveness in those six criteria.